 I know that “taking a deep breath” or “counting to ten” and the like - are common suggestions… but with this iceberg, I want to encourage using more than just a toothpick or a pair of tweezers.
-I’m talking big stuff.
+I’m talking about big stuff.
 How do you deal with anger?
 How do you dig into it, to get at its roots?

 2) Talking to a pro.
 And there are many people out there offering healing, coaching, and therapy of all kinds… so do make sure that you insist on a very good pro.
 Don’t waste your time (and money).

 3) Physical touch.
 Get hugs, if you can.
 Even just one person you can hug makes a huge difference.
 Another funny solution that I’ve made some good use of is foot massages :) The way I figure, I’m about six feet tall, so it’s within bounds if it’s outdoors.
-Wear masks, be safe… do what you can.
+Wear masks, be safe… but do what you can.

 3) For a relatively light practice that I would even consider fun: Try “Kundalini Meditation”.
 I’m referring to a very specific practice, not related to kundalini yoga.
 Check it out here and here.
 This meditation has music that was specifically composed to accompany it, which can be found online.
-Bear in mind that it’ll only really work if you do it regularly - ideally every day.
+And bear in mind that it’ll only really work if you do it regularly - ideally every day.
 It only takes an hour.
 If you have someone you can do it with, you may find it to be more powerful.
-But try it any way you can, for three days, and see how you feel.
+But try it any way you can, for at least three consecutive days, and see how you feel.